Sunday, February 13, 2011

 Beautiful statue of Bernhard,

-Today in the Sunday Newspaper, I read an article about the blessed Bernhard of Baden and how all attempts so far had failed to make him a saint.
+Today in the Sunday Newspaper, I read an article about the blessed Bernhard of Baden and how all attempts to make him a saint have failed so far.
 Having studied regional history for nearly a decade, I was shocked that I had not read about him earlier.

-Now Freiburg's archbishop makes another attempt to convince the Congregation for the Causes of Saints of Bernhard's holiness.
+Now, Freiburg's archbishop Robert Zollitsch is making another attempt to convince the Congregation for the Causes of Saints of Bernhard's holiness.

 *